Leshuguita/leshuguita.github.io/content/projects/dweller.en.md

 +++

 A recreation of the start of Temmie Chang's [Dweller's Empty Path](https://tuyoki.itch.io/dwellers-empty-path), with the unused assets that come with the game.

+It's made in Godot, and just has the first few rooms of the original.